pennstategeog467/pennstategeog467.github.io/_posts/2015-1-24-assignment-two.md

 }
 </code></pre>

 These are the lines that set up everything else.
 These lines set up what's known as an object in Javascript.
-The object is a list of properties between the two curly brackets on the first and last lines `{}`.
-One of those properties is `"type"`--in this case the type of object is a collection of geographic features, or a `"FeatureCollection"` and the second property is `"features"`.
+The object is a list of properties between the two curly braces on the first and last lines `{}`.
+One of those properties is `type`--in this case the value of the type property of the object is a collection of geographic features, or a `FeatureCollection` and the second property is `features`.
 Inside the features you'll find another list of objects--a feature collection--contained within the two square brackets `[]`.

 <pre><code>
 {